hawkinsw/medava/README.md

 Second, the initial value of a reference type variable (i.e., any variable that has a type other than a primitive) is `null`.
 So, we have a problem -- we cannot leave the value of `goods` as `null` for very long or else we run the risk of attempting to use a variable whose value is `null`.
 What are we to do?

 Java offers an awesome opportunity to initialize fields when an instance is created.
-No, its not the constructor (although we could always do it there).
+No, its not the constructor (although we could always initialize our fields there).
 Rather, if there is an unnamed block of code (ie, code between a `{` and `}`) contained in the class declaration, the code in that block executes every time that an instance of the class is created.
+Java calls these blocks _[instance initializers](https://docs.oracle.com/javase/specs/jls/se18/html/jls-8.html#jls-8.6)_.

+Well, that's swell, but why not just write the initializers in the constructor?
+"Will, you just told us that's what the constructors are for!"

+First, remember that constructors in Java are just like any other method and all methods in Java can be overloaded (we will come back to the full details of overloading later).As a result, it is possible that we could define _several_ constructors for a class that could each be responsible for initializing an instance of the class depending on whether certain elements are present!
+That could lead to significant duplication of code if there are some common initializations necessary for fields that must happen regardless of which constructor the user invokes.

-Java calls these blocks *[instance initializers](https://docs.oracle.com/javase/specs/jls/se18/html/jls-8.html#jls-8.6)*.
-No matter which constructor is invoked (constructors can be overloaded in Java which means that there can be multiple constructors per class!), the code in instance initializers is guaranteed to be executed *after* the constructor!
+No matter which constructor is invoked, the code in instance initializers is guaranteed to be executed _after_ the constructor[^after]!
 Woah!

+[^after]: Note that it does not matter where, syntactically, the instance initializer goes in the code we write for the class (with respect to the constructors or other methods).

 Add the following instance initializer to the `Transporter` class: